Murderous Mascots – Mysteries of Middletown Middle

 Jeremy scoffs.
 “You’re making this up.”

 Marty leans back.
 “My dad says everyone who went to school here is afraid of the dark no matter how old they are.
-Don’t get me wrong; it’s a great school.
-The people are really nice.
-Teachers are fine mostly.
-We just have ghosts, ghouls, giants, aliens, and giant spiders.”
+Don’t get me wrong; it’s got nothing to do with the ghosts and ghouls.
+It’s about the book at the warnings.”

 Jeremy falls silent, his thoughts swirling “How’d Lost-and-Found Girl die?” he finally manages to utter.

-Ari pauses, her gaze distant as if peering into the abyss to heighten the drama.
+Ari pauses, her gaze shifts to somewhere else.
 “It was the mascot curse.”

-“So then this assignment ain’t so weird,” Jeremy remarks, his mind starting to grasp the eerie truth.
-“What’s wrong with the current mascot?
-The lusca?
-It’s kind of weird to have a half-shark-half-squid as your mascot, but most schools don’t change mascots unless it’s racist or something.”
+“What’s wrong with the mascot now?
+Other than it being weird.”
+Jeremy asks, his mind starting to grasp the eerie truth.
+“I mean, the lusca?
+Who has a half-shark-half-squid as your mascot where there’s no ocean?
+Schools don’t change mascots unless it’s racist or something.”

 “I can draw tigers,” Jeremy stammers.
 “Kansas has no tigers.”

-“We do,” she replies.
-“Zoo’s, and we get them when the circus comes to town.”
+“Yeah, we do,” she replies.
+“At zoos, plus when the circus comes to town.”

 “Tigers can kill people, and they’ll find a way to come to this school,” Ari warns.
-“You can’t pick something real that can kill.”
+“You can’t pick something real that can kill.
+Even if it can’t kill.”

 “Why can’t we keep the lusca?”
 Jeremy challenges.
 “It’s a mythical water beast.
 I’d like to see it try to attack the school a thousand miles away from the nearest ocean.”

-Ari asks, “Where are you from anyway?
+“Because words and symbols have meaning,” Ari responds.
+She leans closer to Jeremy.
+“Where are you from anyway?
 I thought everyone knew about the curse.”

 “I’m from Nebraska,” Jeremy answers innocently.
 “And in Nebraska, they don’t teach the history of this stupid school.”